isaksky/RouteProvider/README.md

     router.dispatchRoute("GET", "projects/4321/comments/1234")
     -> "You asked for project 4321 and comment 1234"

-You can also make paths in a typed way like this:
+You can also build paths in a typed way like this:

-    let url = MyRoutes.getProjectComments(projectId = 123L, commentId = 4L).ToString()
+    let url = MyRoutes.Builders.getProjectComments(123L,4L)
     -> "/projects/123/comments/4"

 ## Todo